rockettheme/docs/Docs/joomla/extensions/roksprocket/features_mode.md

 7. The **Content Filter Rules** section gives you the ability to determine how the module will pull content to make up the features.
 For example, you can have the module pull articles that are within a specific category, contain a particular name or keyword in the title, or choose specific articles.
 You can also modify how this content is sorted in the module.

-Below the **Content Filter Rules** section are two options areas specific to the layout mode you've chosen.
+Below the **Content Filter Rules** section are two options areas specific to the layout mode you have chosen.
 We've broken down the **Features Layout Options** and **Features Article Defaults** sections below.

 ![][features_2]